Juvenile arrested after killing one, shooting two others in Pageland: Police

 After responding to a service call, authorities found the deceased victim near the intersection of W. McGregor and South Elm streets around 9 p.m.
 While at the location, they learned of two additional juveniles with non-life-threatening injuries.

-Queen City News reported seeing shell casings visible alongside evidence markers along a sidewalk alongside the home where the shooting happened Thursday night.
+Queen City News reported seeing shell casings visible alongside evidence markers on a sidewalk near the home where the shooting happened Thursday night.
 Investigators took witness statements and combed the house’s front and back yards for evidence.

 BE THE FIRST TO KNOW: Sign up here for QC News Alerts and get breaking news sent straight to your inbox